 We performed a comparison between SAP BW4HANA and Snowflake based on real PeerSpot user reviews.

-Find out in this report how the two Data Warehouse solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The product has efficient performance."
+Find out in this report how the two Data Warehouse solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature is that we can transform a huge amount of data and apply business logic as per the requirements."

 "The solution is based on SAP ERP, so there's some business content already included.
 For customers who use SAP ERP, SAP BW4HANA is a good choice for their DW implementation."